Grandaddy LAST PLACE Review

 Back in 1998 I acquired Grandaddy’s UNDER THE WESTERN FREEWAY album after reading some encouraging reviews.
 There are very few bands that have redefined genres, or started new sub-genres, especially in the world of rock.
 For me, Grandaddy did just that with this album.
 It succeeded in cementing the band’s sound signature in addition to being adventurous, original, quirky but immensely moving.
 Like all great records, it took a little while to sink in, especially for (unsurprisingly) UK radio stations.
 Ultimately, Grandaddy international shows were sold-out affairs and more great albums followed.
 However, maximum mainstream popularity, and therefore big-bucks, alluded them.

 I can think of only very few bands in the last twenty years who I can compare in terms of redefining soft rock, but Flaming Lips, Arcade Fire, Low and Sigur Ros are prime examples.
 Grandaddy’s latest, LAST PLACE, comes no less than eleven years after their last studio album but you’d hardly know it.
 It struck me that because of this very long gap that are millions of potential young music-lovers who have never heard them!
-Such is the quality and beauty of this album that I would heartily recommend these youngers to start with acquiring this album, and then working backwards…
+Such is the quality and beauty of this album that I would heartily recommend these youngsters to start by acquiring this album, and then working backwards…but after acquiring UNDER THE WESTERN HIGHWAY - a classic if ever there was one.

 ‘Way We Won’t’ opens the album witha song that reminds me so much of UNDER THE WESTERN HIGHWAY.
 There’s that wonderful, youthful and intimate Jason Lytle voice.
 There’s the analog synth, fuzzy guitars and solid rhythm section.
 Add to this Grandaddy’s habitually great melodies, catchy choruses and I’m transported to a much better place.
 ‘Brush With The Wild’ repeats the recipe but adds an alt-country vibe with that wandering, distinctive guitar riff chorus line.